intermine/im-docs/docs/get-started/tutorial/webapp.rst

    Updated release version and subtitle

 That's it!
 Well done!
-The majority of mine configuration will be accomplished this way - update a property in a text file and redeploy webapp.
+The majority of mine configuration will be accomplished this way - update a property in a text file and redeploy the webapp.

 See :doc:`/webapp/properties/intermine-properties` for the full list of properties this file controls.

 How do I know which property to change?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now you know how to change properties and configure your mine.
 How then do you know *which* property to change?
+There are a few resources available to you:

+:doc:`/webapp/index`
+	A detailed listing of everything you can configure in the InterMine webapp.
+It's grouped by InterMine webpage, e.g. Home Page, so you should be able to find what you need easily.
+Google
-See :doc:`/webapp/index` - it's a list of pages in the InterMine webapp detailing everything you can configure on that page.
-On the upper right hand corner of this page are links to the Index and the table of contents, which may be useful.
-The search for this site is quite good as well although you can still use google! e.g. `a Google search for help with logos <http://google.com/?q=logo+site%3Aintermine.readthedocs.org>`_.
-A quick email to the dev mailing list usually proves to be quite helpful too.
+	The search for this site is quite good although you can still use Google, e.g. here's `a Google search for help with logos <http://google.com/?q=logo+site%3Aintermine.readthedocs.org>`_.
+Table of Contents / Index
+	On the upper right hand corner of every page are links to the Index and the table of contents.
+Both are fairly comprehensive.
+Ask us!
+	A quick email to the dev :doc:`/support/mailing-list` usually proves to be quite helpful too.

 Show all properties